On Decals and Pinstripes

 Polygraph

-Postal - La Postal
+Postal (and La Postale)

 Rapid

-Remington Standard 2 (complete set)
+Remington Standard 2

 Rex Visible